adslbarxatov/EnchantIt/README.md

 which will affect the results of their work; moreover, due to the complexity of the generation algorithm, such an effect is difficult to fake;
 - registration of RNG readings for some time can show significant deviations from the norm and link them to any events.

-This application uses the strength of mobile signal and / or WiFi or the entropy of operating system kernel (“noise” of the processor and timer, fluctuations in the speed of network packets and core temperature) as an indicator of severe disturbances in surrounding electromagnetic field.
+This application uses the strength of WiFi signal or the entropy of operating system kernel (“noise” of the processor and timer, fluctuations in the speed of network packets and core temperature) as an indicator of severe disturbances in surrounding electromagnetic field.
 Based on them, it generates a series of random numbers.